SAP/fundamental-styles/docs/pages/components/nested-list.md

 <br /><br />

-# Nested List Without Links
+## Nested List Without Links
+For a nested list with items without links, the icon and the title are wrapped in a container with `fd-nested-list__content` class.

 {% capture example-6 %}
 <ul class="fd-nested-list fd-nested-list--compact">
     <li class="fd-nested-list__group-header">